-- Stay calm and avoid judging your child, even if you are upset.
-Be supportive. - Understand that your child is often self-harming to manage emotions and/or to communicate distress - they may want you to notice the self-harm so that nonverbal communication of distress is received. - Listen and talk to your child and try to understand what is prompting the behaviour.
-Be empathic and non-judgemental. - Convey to your child that you want to understand their difficulties and support your child to find new ways of coping. - Try to remove the temptation of self-harm, if possible, by encouraging your child to avoid situations in which they could self-harm. - Help your child think about why they are self-harming by asking if there is anything that can be done about the cause or if something else needs to change to make things better for the child. - Make a list of people your child can talk to such as you or your partner, other relatives, a teacher, or friends of the family. - Depending on your child's age, encourage talking about feelings; writing them down; drawing them; breathing exercises, or physical activity as a way to relieve stress and anxiety. - f your child's behaviour is not changing or if you suspect they might be depressed, ask your doctor for advice.
+Stay calm and avoid judging your child, even if you are upset.
+Be supportive.

+- Understand that your child is often self-harming to manage emotions and/or to communicate distress they may want you to notice the self-harm so that non-verbal communication of distress is received. - Listen and talk to your child and try to understand what is prompting the behaviour.
+Be empathic and non-judgemental. - Convey to your child that you want to understand their difficulties and support your child to find new ways of coping. - Try to remove the temptation of self-harm, if possible, by encouraging your child to avoid situations in which they could self-harm. - Help your child think about why they are self-harming by asking if there is anything that can be done about the cause or if something else needs to change to make things better for the child. - Make a list of people your child can talk to such as you or your partner, other relatives, a teacher, or friends of the family. - Depending on your child's age, encourage talking about feelings; writing them down; drawing them; breathing exercises, or physical activity as a way to relieve stress and anxiety. - If your child's behaviour is not changing or if you suspect they might be depressed, ask your doctor for advice.
 Depression and anxiety can be treated in many ways.

-If you are struggling to start a conversation with your child or young person access the young minds starting a conversation page here https://www.youngminds.org.uk/parent/starting-a-conversation-with-your-child/
+If you are struggling to start a conversation with your child or young person access the young minds conversation prompts documents here https://youngminds.org.uk/media/1712/young-minds-conversation-starters_final-003.pdf